 A great deal of responsibility is delegated to the LGB by the VTB as you can see in the Scheme of Delegation.

 Keeping an overview

 To make sure that at all times we are keeping our eye on a wide range of aspects of the school we annually review our statement of Strategic Focuses.

 Acting within the Nolan Principles

-The business and personal interests of governors, along with other information about their roles, can be found in Business and Personal Interests of Governors.
+The business and personal interests of governors, along with other information about their roles, can be found in Register of Business Interests 2020/21

 Information about any gifts or hospitality received by governors can be found in Gifts and Hospitality to Governors.

 Governors annually sign a Code of Conduct which defines how they should act.

 |Members of the Community Board||Appointed by:||Appointment date:||Length of term:|